Tensor-train methods for sequential state and parameter learning in state-space models: -divergence of marginal random variables

 \section{$f$-divergence of marginal random variables}

-Commonly used statistical divergences such as Kullback--Leibler divergence, total variation distance and squared Hellinger distance are instances of the $f$-divergence.
-Given a convex function $f(\cdot)$, the $f$-divergence is defined as
+Commonly used statistical divergences such as the Kullback--Leibler divergence, the total variation distance and the squared Hellinger distance are instances of the $f$-divergence.
+Briefly, given a convex function $f(\cdot)$, the $f$-divergence is defined as

 The following lemma bounds the $f$-divergence of marginal random variables by the corresponding $f$-divergence of joint random variables.